dolphindb/jdbc/README.md

 }
 ```

-#### 1.2.
+### 1.2.
 Delete records from an in-memory table

-To delete the contents of the data table,  you should fill in the corresponding deletion conditions at "?"
+To delete records from a table, fill in the corresponding deletion conditions at "?".

 ```java
 public static void InMemoryDeleteTest(Properties info, String database, String tableName)